TOP THRILL DRAGSTER: The Inside Track on Cedar Point’s “Coaster Wars” Icon from High Octane Origins to Relaunch

 Cedar Point itself seemed to put those rumors to rest in July 2023 when “CP Racing” photo spots appeared along the Dragster midway, adorning construction walls with invitations to “JOIN THE TEAM – 2024” and “GET REVVVED UP,” all centered on an announcement due August 1, 2023.

 Unfortunately for Cedar Point, the answer came on July 31, 2023 – one day before the park’s planned announcement.
-Confirming some fans’ theories, the news broke via an accidental early site update from Italian ride manufacturer Zamperla.
+Confirming some fans’ theories, the news broke via an accidental early site update from coaster manufacturer Zamperla.

 Relaunch

-Of course, the (relatively) gradual acceleration provided by magnetism would be a major change from the nearly instantaneous potential-to-kinetic energy conversion of unspooling of a hydraulically-powered launch cable, which means that an all-at-once, 0 to 120 mph launch would simply be unattainable.
+Swapping the ride’s hydraulic launch for an LSM one would theoretically improve the ride’s reliability, longevity, and safety.
+Of course, the (relatively) gradual acceleration provided by electromagnetism would be a major change from the nearly instantaneous potential-to-kinetic energy conversion of unspooling of a hydraulically-powered launch cable, which means that an all-at-once, 0 to 120 mph launch would simply be unattainable.

 That left the announcement as something between a hype session and a funeral dirge.
 After all, on paper, the Zamperla iteration of the ride would fall well short of the original ride’s signature statistic – that 0 to 120 mile per hour all-at-once launch.

-Despite LSMs lining the entire stretch of launch track, Zamperla expected its new dragster-shaped trains to only be able to reach 76 miles per hour on a first pass.
+Despite LSMs lining the entire stretch of launch track, Zamperla expected its new dragster-shaped trains to only be able to reach 76 miles per hour on a first pass down the runway.
 Even that would likely take eight or nine Mississippi seconds versus the previous ride accelerating to nearly twice the speed in half the time.

-Riders on Top Thrill 2 would then fall backwards, realigning with the LSM straightaway, passing backwards through the launch and reaching its next speed peak: 101 miles per hour.
-That would be enough to rocket it backwards past the station and up the ride’s newest feature: a 420-foot tall vertical spike, providing views straight down.
+Instead of cresting the hill, the trains on Top Thrill 2 would roll back down to Earth, realign with the LSM straightaway, pass backwards through the launch field, and reach the ride’s next speed peak: a not-insignificant 101 miles per hour.
+That would be enough to rocket it backwards past the station and up the ride’s newest feature: a 420-foot tall vertical rear spike, providing riders with views straight down to Earth below.

-After several seconds of weightlessness, the trains would plunge down the spike, passing through the launch a third time to finally reach the 120 miles per hour needed to clear the top hat, spiraling back down and crossing the finishing line as before.
+After several seconds of weightlessness, the trains would plunge down the spike, passing through the launch track a third time to finally reach the 120 miles per hour needed to clear the top hat, spiraling back down and crossing the finishing line as before.
+(Naturally, Cedar Fair’s inclination to record-breaking had the ride billed as “The world’s tallest and fastest triple-launch stratacoaster” – an odd designation given that, with Kingda Ka’s closure, it’s the only stratacoaster on Earth, period.)

-Though Top Thrill Dragster’s top speed and height were often held up as its hallmarks (and both will remain in Top Thrill 2), fundamentally, it was the acceleration that made the ride what it was.
+Think about it: while Top Thrill Dragster’s top speed and height were often held up as its hallmarks (and both remained in Top Thrill 2), fundamentally, it was the acceleration that made the ride what it was.
 The reason no one cared that it was “only” 17 seconds is that the real selling point would be what occurred in the first four: that gripping, breathtaking 0 to 120 mile per hour take-off.
 That instantaneous intensity was unlike anything the average person could experience… except, maybe hopping into the passenger seat of a real Formula 1 race car.

 Hopefully the story will have a happy ending, and this doesn’t get moved into Lost Legends.